Asymptotic Theory for Regularized System Identification Part I: Empirical Bayes Hyper-parameter Estimator: Numerical Simulation

 For each test system, we generate the test input signal $u(t)$ as a filtered white noise as described in Assumption \ref{asp:input}, where $e(t)$ is chosen to be \emph{i.i.d.} Gaussian distributed with mean zero and $\sigma_e^2=1$.
 Noting that the filter $H(q)$ in \eqref{eq:tf function} depends on the choice of $a$ and $c_{u}$, we consider the following values of $a=0.05$, $0.7$ and $0.95$, and \begin{itemize} \item for T1, consider $c_{u}^2=0.02$, $0.1$ and $0.5$; \item for T2, consider $c_{u}^2=1$, $10$ and $100$. \end{itemize} For each value of $a$ and $c_u^2$, we then simulate each test system with the generated test input signal to get the noise-free output and then corrupt it with an additive measurement noise $v(t)$, which is Gaussian distributed with mean 0 and variance $\sigma^2=1$, leading to the measurement output, and as a result, we collect a data record with $10^3$ pairs of input and measurement output.
 For each value of $a$ and $c_u^2$ and for each test system, the above procedure is repeated for $6\times10^5$ times, leading to $6\times 10^5$ data records.
 Therefore, for each test system, there are in total 9 data collections, each with $6\times 10^5$ data records.

-\subsection{Simulation Setup}
+\subsubsection{Simulation Setup}

-For each test system of type T1 and its associated data collections, we consider the ridge RLS estimator \eqref{eq:RLS estimator}, i.e., with $P=\eta I_{n}$.
+For each test system of type T1 and its associated data collections, we consider the RLS estimator \eqref{eq:RLS estimator} with $P=\eta I_{n}$.
 For each test system of type T2 and its associated data collections, we consider the RLS estimator \eqref{eq:RLS estimator} with the TC kernel \eqref{eq:TC kernel}.

 For both cases, the FIR model order $n$ is chosen to be $20$, i.e., $n=20$, the hyper-parameters are estimated using the $\EB$ method \eqref{eq:EB hyperparameter estimator} and the noise variance $\sigma^2$ is estimated by \eqref{eq:noisevariance_est}, and moreover, we have the sample size $N=10^3$.